pytorch/serve/kubernetes/kfserving/README.md

 }
 ```

- * Step - 8 : Hit the Curl Request to make an explanation as below:
+ * The Curl Request to make an explanation as below:

 ```bash